khamer/BecauseMinecraft/README.md

 BecauseMinecraft
 ================

 BecauseMinecraft is a dirt simple, GUI-less Minecraft launcher for windows only.
+It is written in [AutoHotKey](http://www.autohotkey.com/).
 This is equivalent to most of the "Minecraft.bat" batch files, except its a little nicer than a .bat.

 Download
 --------